FAQs¶

 I notice Vero is written in Python.
 Should I be worried about performance?

-- remote signer - signing validator duties
+- remote signer - signing those duties

 -